pytorch/pytorch/docs/source/fx.rst

 One approach to building this new graph is to simply transform your old one.
 To aid in this, we can simply take the graph we obtain from symbolic tracing and modify it.
-For example, let’s say we desired to replace ``torch.add`` with ``torch.mul``.
+For example, let’s say we desire to replace ``torch.add`` with ``torch.mul``.

 ::